 Pesticide Laws and Regulations

 FIFRA requires pesticide manufacturers to register each of their products with the EPA either as a general use or restricted-use pesticide.
 EPA defines registration as the formal listing of a new pesticide before it can be sold or distributed in intrastate or interstate commerce.
 Restricted-use pesticides can be used only by certified applicators or noncertified individuals working under the direct supervision of a certified applicator.
+However, under Missouri law, all users of restricted-use pesticides must be licensed.
 A restricted-use classification is applied to products that, when used in accordance with label directions, may cause adverse effects to humans or the environment.
 All restricted-use products carry the following statement at the top of the front panel of the pesticide label:

 General-use pesticides may be used by anyone, so long as the pesticide is used only on lands owned or rented by that person or that person’s employer.
 Pesticides that are classified as general use are not expected to cause adverse effects to humans or the environment if they are used in accordance with label directions.